916 Ink

 Mission

-916 Ink is Sacramento’s arts-based creative writing and literacy nonprofit that provides workshops and tutoring to transform Sacramento youth into strong readers, confident communicators, and published authors.
+916 Ink is Sacramento’s arts-based creative writing and literacy tutoring nonprofit that provides workshops and tutoring to transform Sacramento youth into strong readers, confident communicators, and published authors.
 Our programs increase literacy skills, improve vocabulary, teach empathy, positively impact social and emotional learning, and expand communication skills.
 We envision a Sacramento region where every child and teen is given access to a culturally relevant creative writing program that leads them to believe in themselves and to understand the power of the written word.

 Needs